 Typography animations have been extremely popular for many years, and we can see them everywhere from movie openings to tv commercials.
 They have also been widely adopted by web designers and used massively in website design and display banner design.

-The reason why moving type is so loved by designers is that it provides endless creative possibilities, it’s eye-catching and it can convey powerful messages.
+The reason why kinetic type is so loved by designers is that it provides endless creative possibilities, it’s eye-catching and it can convey powerful messages.

 What is animated typography?

-Animated typography, or kinetic typography, refers to any kind of moving text, be that text that moves slowly, expands, shrinks, or morphs into something else.
+Kinetic typography or animated typography, refers to any kind of moving text, be that text that moves slowly, expands, shrinks, or morphs into something else.
+Animated letters are way more attractive than static text.

 Text animations are used to: